pj64team/Project64-1.6-Plus/README.md

 - Save/load states (10 extra than original release)
 - Game Information in File & Rom Browser (Popup Menu)
 - Good Name replaced by Game Name in RDB & Browser Tab.
+- Internal Name replaced by File Name in Title Bar when emulating.
 - New Entry uses File name not Internal Name to add to Game Name in RDB
 - Rom Browser uses File name to display a game not currently in RDB with the status of unknown, but once added to the RDB it will use the Game Name= instead.